 The Network for Public Health Law provides insightful legal assistance, helpful resources and opportunities to build connections for local, tribal, state and federal officials; public health practitioners; attorneys; policy-makers; and advocates.
 Organizations and individuals committed to improving public health can join the Network.

-The Network is organized by regions in order to provide both local and national support.
-Learn more about the regions by clicking on the map.
+The Network is comprised of public health attorneys and practitioners located at a National Coordinating Center and five Regional Centers — Northern, Eastern, Mid-States, Southeastern and Western — in order to provide both local and national support.
+Learn more about each Regional Center by clicking on the map.